 The College of Arts + Architecture (CoAA) endorses and supports the principles of academic freedom and responsibilities of faculty, as set forth in Sections 601 and 602 of The Code.
-The CoAA supports and encourages full freedom, within the law, of inquiry, discourse, teaching, research, and publication for all members of its faculty, to the end that they may responsibly pursue the transmission and advancement of knowledge and understanding free from internal or external constraints that would unreasonably restrict academic endeavors.
+The CoAA supports and encourages full freedom, within the law, of inquiry, discourse, teaching, research, publication, and other forms of knowledge dissemination for all members of its faculty, to the end that they may responsibly pursue the transmission and advancement of knowledge and understanding free from internal or external constraints that would unreasonably restrict academic endeavors.
 Faculty members share in the responsibility for maintaining an environment in which academic freedom flourishes and in which the rights of each member of the academic community are respected.